Laf111/CEMU-Batch-Framework/README.md

 - You don't need to manually open CEMU to play.
 Once you have collected all the settings (on the first launch of a game) for all versions of CEMU you play on, use the shortcuts on your desktop (Or your shortcuts folder);

-Since V11, "how to" informations are displayed in the console when creating shortcuts.
+"How to" informations are displayed in the console when creating shortcuts.

 BatchFW does not need Adminstrator rights unless you need to create shortcuts at specifics locations.